stallman-j/ekonomR/vignettes/raster-extraction-workflow.md

   ekonomR::theme_minimal_map()
 ```

+Throw it into your console to see

 ``` r
 plot_1

 ```

-We may as well also save it using `ekonomR`'s convenience wrapper for saving mapping functions.
+I may as well also profile how I save these using `ekonomR`'s convenience wrapper for saving mapping functions.

 ``` r